Notarized translation costs in Israel – Notary Public Translator

 What are the rates of notarized translation in Israel?

 As noted, the price of a notary translation certificate changes every year, taking into account the cost of living index, and similar relevant variables.
-As of 2019, the cost of notarized translation in Israel is:
+As of 2019, the cost of notarized translation in Israel (before the addition of VAT) is:

 - Up to the first hundred words translated – 209 NIS